 However, the investigator observed the resident every fifteen minutes from 9:15 AM to 11:57 AM on 06/07/2016 and noted that the resident “was provided for incontinent care.”
 At 15 minute intervals for nearly 2 hours, the resident was observed to remain “on his right side without repositioning [...and] the soiled loose coccyx dressing had not been changed [throughout the morning] according to the Certified Nursing Aide who was in the room getting him up for lunch.”

 Carlinville Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one has been injured or harmed while residing at Carlinville Rehab and Health Care Center, contact Rosenfeld Injury Lawyers.
+If you suspect your loved one has been injured or harmed while residing at Carlinville Rehab and Health Care Center, contact Rosenfeld Injury Lawyers LLC.
 Our Illinois nursing home attorneys can intervene on the family’s behalf to ensure that their loved one receives a higher level of care at their facility, or assist the family in transferring them to a new location.
 In addition, our law firm can handle the family’s claim for financial compensation.

 We encourage you to contact our Macoupin area elder abuse law office today by calling 888 424-5757 to schedule your no-obligation, initial case review at no charge.
 No upfront fees are required to handle your case.